• Link to LinkedIn

 Most of the studies reviewed present evidence that certified entities are more likely to adopt improved practices than non-certified entities.
 The evidence is more consistent for health and safety and community development practices than for the others themes.
 This makes sense, because certification is a plausible driver of practices that are outside existing norms (such as greater engagement with local communities) and practices that are easy for auditors to detect (like use of Personal Protective Equipment), and which therefore have to be in place for an organisation to gain a certificate.

 Important enablers of practice adoption were identified.
-Amongst these perhaps the most important is external technical, institutional or financial support: for smallholders in particular, certification results in the biggest changes to practice when support is also received.
+Perhaps the most important is external technical, institutional or financial support.
+For smallholders in particular, certification results in the biggest changes to practice when they also receive support.

-We also found evidence that certification audits drives some practice adoption.
+We also found evidence that certification audits drive some practice adoption.
 Audits also seem to play a role in ensuring that sustainable practices are maintained.

 However, standards do not always drive the adoption of sustainable practices.
 The common situations where evidence of practice adoption is more mixed are: